How to Write a Cover Letter for Internships

 Let’s look at Patagonia as an example.
 Patagonia’s mission statement is: “Build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.”
-If you’re applying for a Sales Internship, but you’re also passionate about protecting the environment, then it would be great to reference how you’re drawn to their mission.
+If you’re applying for a sales internship at Patagonia, but you’re also passionate about protecting the environment, then it would be great to reference why you’re drawn to their mission in your cover letter.

 Ms. Debra Glod

 When I discovered XYZ Company’s fashion internship on Chegg Internships, I was drawn to the position’s focus on innovation and ingenuity.
 As a junior majoring in fashion merchandising at University of Southern California, I pride myself on creating original concepts and executing daring designs.
 My leadership experience, design coursework, and creative portfolio make me an excellent candidate for this position.

 - Leadership experience.
 As president of Fashion and Business, an on-campus student organization, I produce an annual fashion show with over 30 models and 250 attendees.